 To convert a video file into avi format use this command:

-'''

-mencoder <videofile> -ovc lavc -lavcopts vcodec=flv -of avi -o movie.avi
+mencoder <videofile> -ovc lavc -lavcopts vcodec=flv -of avi -o movie.avi mplayer movie.wmv

-'''

 In general: To convert a video file from one format into the other, use the program "mencoder".
 It comes with the mplayer packages.